How to Negotiate Medical Bills in the USA (2026 Guide)

 A surprise medical bill usually happens when you unknowingly receive care from an out-of-network provider.

-For example, you may carefully choose an in-network hospital for surgery, but the anesthesiologist assigned to your case may not accept your insurance plan.
+For example, you may choose an in-network hospital for surgery, but the anesthesiologist assigned to your case may not accept your insurance plan.

-This can result in “balance billing,” where the provider bills you for the difference between their full charge and what your insurance company paid.
+This can result in balance billing, where the provider bills you for the difference between their full charge and what your insurance company paid.

 Can Medical Bills Be Negotiated?